 As at Plattkofel, you’ll have private rooms tonight, but there are no showers at Schlernhaus.
 Their historic dining room provides a cozy atmosphere for the evening.

 Ortisei – A steep and somewhat rugged morning descent leads to the vast meadows of the Alpe di Siusi, the largest mountain meadow in the Alps.
 The undulating trail across the meadows passes by a number of small mountain inns.
-We’ll send you to a favorite lunch spot with where you can enjoy some of the best homemade local flavors in the Dolomites, including our favorite Kaiserschmarrn in South Tyrol.
+We’ll send you to a favorite lunch spot where you can enjoy some of the best homemade local flavors in the Dolomites, including our favorite Kaiserschmarrn in South Tyrol.

 Ortisei – One of the charms of Ortisei are the many different trail options surround the village.
-On your 2nd day, you might take a dayhike through high scenic meadows to the Brogles hut, where you can look back on almost our entire route so far and gaze upon the jagged needles of the Puez-Odle peaks.
+On your 2nd day, you might take a dayhike through high scenic meadows to the Brogles hut, where you can look back on almost your entire route so far and gaze upon the jagged needles of the Puez-Odle peaks.

 Or for a more adventurous outing, meet up with a local guide for a via ferrata climb (guide and gear not included) on one of the local routes.
 Via ferrata climbs are famous throughout the Dolomites, and there are many options to choose among, from easy beginner hikes to steep, challenging routes.
 The local guide office can help you decide on an appropriate route, rent gear, and provide a guide.
 If you’d prefer to relax in town, Ortisei has a nice, pedestrian-only town center and a great pool and spa.